-- 1. Number of net new average monthly children served through fee subsidies; - 2.
+- 1. Number of net new fee subsidies: - 2.
 Number of net new children accessing child care as a result of increased access investments (e.g. increased business hours, increased staff, etc.).

 If the two priorities above cannot be met, the number of children supported through increased affordability (e.g. reduced fees) to meet the expansion target must be provided.
 The ministry's expectation is that service system managers demonstrate they have attempted to meet the two priorities before exploring this option.